-On today’s edition of Coffee and Markets, Brad Jackson is joined by Francis Cianfrocca to discuss the September jobs report, the magic unemployment number and QE infinity.
+On today’s edition of Coffee and Markets, Brad Jackson and Ben Domenech are joined by Francis Cianfrocca to discuss the February jobs report, a momentous default in China and Sweeney Todd.

 Read More »

 It’s a given that the only way a party/candidate/cause can win elections is by having more ballots in the box than the other side.
 In most elections, whether they be political elections or workplace elections, unions maintain a superior ability to “get out the vote” most of the time.
 Therefore, when the pro-union LaborNotes publishes an article (specifically, about internal union elections) detailing some of | Read More »

 Gary Peters (D CAND, Michigan Senate) is now officially In Trouble.

 He just replaced his campaign manager.
 It’s one of the warning signs: With Michigan looming as a now key Senate race, Democratic Rep. Gary Peters, who is locked in a tight battle with Republican Terri Lynn Land, has replaced his campaign manager.
 Paul Tencher, who ran now-Sen. Joe Donnelly’s winning campaign for the Democrats in Indiana last cycle, will take over as the head of | Read More »

 White House: Ukraine Crisis Proves Romney Was Wrong about Russia